 CEQA and Climate Change

-The accumulation of greenhouse gases in the atmosphere over time is likely to lead to dangerous climate change in the coming decades.
-Since a key purpose of CEQA is to maintain the quality of California’s environment, both now and into the future, reducing the risk of dangerous climate change is an important objective under CEQA.
-This page provides links to valuable resources and guidance addressing climate change and CEQA.
+The accumulation of greenhouse gases in the atmosphere over time is already causing the climate to change with more significant changes to come.
+Since a key purpose of CEQA is to maintain the quality of California’s environment, both now and into the future, reducing the risk of climate change is an important objective under CEQA.

 By enacting SB 97 in 2007, California’s lawmakers expressly recognized the need to analyze greenhouse gas emissions as a part of the CEQA process.
 SB 97 required OPR to develop, and the Natural Resources Agency to adopt, amendments to the CEQA Guidelines addressing the analysis and mitigation of greenhouse gas emissions.
 Those CEQA Guidelines amendments clarified several points, including the following:

 - Lead agencies must analyze the greenhouse gas emissions of proposed projects, and must reach a conclusion regarding the significance of those emissions.
 (See CEQA Guidelines § 15064.4.)

 - When a project’s greenhouse gas emissions may be significant, lead agencies must consider a range of potential mitigation measures to reduce those emissions.
 (See CEQA Guidelines § 15126.4(c).)

 - Lead agencies must analyze potentially significant impacts associated with placing projects in hazardous locations, including locations potentially affected by climate change.
 (See CEQA Guidelines § 15126.2(a).)